 Make sure you give people the correct amount of personal space and don’t tap your foot or drum your fingers impatiently.

-Don’t paint or cut your fingernails.
-Save hair brushing and makeup application for the bathroom.
-Don’t take off your shoes or fiddle with your clothes.
+If you really have to, save hair brushing and makeup application for the bathroom.
+Don’t take off your shoes or fiddle with your clothes, and never cut your fingernails at your desk!

 Watch your tone and manners.
 Treat everyone as your equal and don’t unfairly target someone for any reason.